peteroupc/peteroupc.github.io/graphics.md

 - The game aims for a rate of 30 frames per second.
 - The game's graphics are _rendered in software_.
 This means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
 - The game's graphics rendering employs only 32-bit and smaller integers and fixed-point arithmetic.[^17]
+- The game renders only one-unit-thick white line segments on a black background (or vice versa), and displays no more than 320 of those segments at a time.

 <a id=Notes_on_Specification></a>